 - Remove seeds from each half (you can roast them in the oven for a healthy snack).

 - Slice half the squash into 1” pieces, lengthwise.
-Keep the skin on for an easier process, or simply use your chef’s or paring knife to trim away the rind/skin on each.
+Keep the skin on for an easier process, or simply use your chef’s or paring knife to trim away the skin on each.

-- Brush a little of the dressing over each side of the squash.
+- Brush a little dressing over each side of squash.
 Place on the parchment paper.
-Sprinkle with kosher salt and freshly ground black pepper.
+Sprinkle with kosher salt and black pepper.

-- Place in oven an roast for about 20-25 minutes.
+- Place in oven and roast 20-25 minutes.
 Check for doneness by inserting the tip of a sharp knife into the squash.
 If it comes out clean and the squash is soft, they’re ready!

 - Transfer squash to a plate.